Civil and Environmental Engineering Graduate Orientation:

 - Establishing California Residency for Tuition Purposes

 - If you are classified as a domestic non-resident, after one year, you can establish California Residency for Tuition Purposes, and not be charged the Non-Resident Supplemental Tuition.
-While it takes a year to establish residency, it is important to begin the process early (before December) with steps such as:
+While it takes a year to establish residency, it is important to begin the process early (in the first month of arriving in California, and definitely before December/ the end of your first quarter) with steps such as:

 • Getting a CA driver’s license